juaninsanote7773/ro-cpuemu/README.md

 # ro-cpuemu
-An open source CPU Emulator written in Luau
+An open source computer emulator made from scratch in Luau (Roblox)